nbonfante/DS-User-Guide/user-guide/docs/tools/simulation/ansys.md

 TACC's Ansys license is available only for non-commercial, academic use.
 To access Ansys please submit a ticket and provide your institutional affiliation and a brief statement confirming that you will use Ansys only for non-commercial, academic purposes.

-Note: Ansys is only accessible by logging to TACC's supercomputers via <a href=\"https://tap.tacc.utexas.edu/\">TACC Analysis Portal (TAP)</a> or Secure Shell (SSH).
+Note: Ansys is only accessible by logging to TACC's supercomputers via <a href="https://tap.tacc.utexas.edu" title="Dakota Website" target="_blank">Dakota website</a>

+<a href=\"https://tap.tacc.utexas.edu/\">TACC Analysis Portal (TAP)</a> or Secure Shell (SSH).
 More details on how to use Ansys on TACC can be found by clicking the User Guide button below.